btylerw/ChatterBox/README.md

 # ChatterBox
 ChatterBox is a real-time chat web application
 ChatterBox is built with React in the frontend, FastAPI for the backend and PostgreSQL for the database
 ChatterBox takes advantage of WebSockets and Redis to employ multiple workers and still maintaining real-time reliable communications
+ChatterBox is Dockerized and hosted on an AWS EC2 instance